YoyoShih/YSBlog/README.md

 The only purpose is that I want to practice React, Node.js, Bootstrap, etc.
 Enhancing my webapp coding skill!
 Hopefully I will keep renewing my blog :)
+(hmmm...it seens like I fail...)

-Following is a learning list for me:
+Following is a learning list for myself:
 * React
 * Node.js
 * RWD